 A part of CRM’s standardized data organizing strategy is to keep all relevant details in a knowledge base from where all agents can access them (in most cases, depending on the roles and permissions they’ve been assigned with).
 That database is usually cloud-hosted, and all it takes to get there are the right credentials and a good internet connection.
 As expected, most of today’s popular CRM systems are fully mobile optimized, and thus accessible from all devices, browsers, and operating systems.
 Some of them also provide dedicated apps for Android and iOS users.

-Most of today’s CRMs are equipped with at least some basic financial management tools, and the rationale for it is to stop you from extracting sensitive sales data to a third system.
+Most of today’s CRM platforms are equipped with at least some basic financial management tools, and the rationale for it is to stop you from extracting sensitive sales data to a third-party system.
 In the perfect scenario, you will be able to create quotes, prepare and send invoices to your customer from the same platform where you’ve completed their order.
 You can also automate other time and expense-related paperwork, streamline the experience of your customers, and make sure money always arrive on time.

 Certain CRM products also integrate with leading payment gateways to help users complete payment and checkout without even abandoning your website/e-store.

-We can’t deny social media the credit for most of what modern businesses are earning, as platforms such as Facebook, Twitter, Google+ or LinkedIn are an ocean of potential contacts and deal opportunities.
-At the same time, both large and small businesses find it difficult to maintain an active presence on all of them, and personally respond to all inquiries and questions without losing focus on the rest of their work.
+We can’t deny social media the credit for most of what modern businesses are earning, as platforms such as Facebook, Twitter, Google+ or LinkedIn are great pools for finding potential contacts and deal opportunities.
+At the same time, both large and small businesses find it difficult to maintain an active presence on all of them and personally respond to all inquiries and questions without losing focus on the rest of their work.

-It is easy to find a great CRM at a reasonable price nowadays, and at the same time get a confirmation that no recurrent costs or maintenance fees will apply in future.
-Some of the most solid pieces are even offered for free, which is why we recommend even newly launched businesses to get one and try it out.
-Currently the leader among free CRMs is HubSpot which offers are really rich package of features at no cost whatsoever.
-If you’d like to check it you can easily get HubSpot CRM for free here.
+It is easy to find a great CRM at a reasonable price nowadays, and at the same time get a confirmation that no recurrent costs or maintenance fees will apply in the future.
+Some of the most solid CRM products are even offered for free, which is why we recommend even newly launched businesses to get one and try it out.
+Currently, the leader among free CRM systems is HubSpot CRM which offers a rich package of features at no cost whatsoever.
+If you’d like to check it out, you can easily get HubSpot CRM for free here.